ksereda/Spring_Cloud_Netflix_Microservices/ribbon/README.md

 `Ribbon` decides how the server will be called (from the list of filtered servers).
 There are several strategies to solve.
-The default strategy is `" ZoneAwareLoadBalancer "(Servers in the same zone as the client)`.
+The default strategy is `"ZoneAwareLoadBalancer "(Servers in the same zone as the client)`.

 - `Filtered list of servers (Filtered List of Servers):`